Garden Design Ideas: How to Have an Everblooming Colorful Garden

 Before planting and growing a garden, we need to plan ahead and do some research.

 Know Your Hardiness Zone

 Knowing our hardiness zone helps us understand how plants will survive in our climates.

-I live in New Jersey, Zone 6a, so certain plants won’t survive outside in winter.
+I live in New Jersey, gardening Zone 6a, so certain plants won’t survive outside in winter.

 So it’s important to understand how plants will adapt to conditions.

 Understand Your Growing Conditions

 Depending on where the garden is sited, check to see how much sunlight it gets: full sun (6-8 hours), part sun (4-6 hours), part shade (2-4 hours) and shade (0-2 hours).

 Check the Soil Before Planting a Colorful Garden

-If you want to insure success with what you grow, I strongly recommend testing the soil with a kit like this one.
+If you want to ensure success with what you grow, I strongly recommend testing the soil with a kit like this one.